cortexGPT/cortexGPT/docs/tecnical_documentation.md

 ### **Error Scenarios**
 1. **Missing Template**: Returns a `500` error if the `index.html` file is missing.
 2. **Unsupported HTTP Methods**: Returns `405` if a non-`GET` request is sent to the `/` or `/health` endpoints.
+3. **Invalid Form Submission**: The `/submit` endpoint now returns a `400 Bad Request` if the `user_input` field is missing or empty.
+  - **Client-Side**: Alerts users when required input is missing.
+  - **Server-Side**: Validates form submission and returns appropriate error messages.
+4. **HTTP Method Handling**:
+- Added error handling for unsupported HTTP methods at key endpoints, such as `/health`.
+- Custom 405 messages are returned to improve clarity.

 ### **Error Codes and Responses**
 | Status Code | Scenario                       | Response               |